If you want to know what green tea extract is, why people supplement with it, and how it can benefit you, then you want to read this article.

 - It increases the feeling of fullness from food.

-And tt accomplishes this through clinically effective dosages of several ingredients, including…
+And it accomplishes this through clinically effective dosages of several other ingredients, including …

 Synephrine is a chemical compound found in certain types of citrus fruits (particularly the bitter variety).